lorbic/er/README.md

 # Edge-Redirector (ER)
 > An edge-native application to redirect urls.
-Built wirth cloudflare stack.
+Built with cloudflare stack.

 ### Uses
 - Cloudflare workers